petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/integrating-objects-with-third-party-services/managing-data-from-external-systems/using-objects-with-sugar-crm.md

    **Grant Type:** `password`

-   **Password:** The password of a user that can authenticate to SugarCRM
+   **Password:** The password of a user with the proper permissions that can authenticate to SugarCRM

-   **User Name:** The user name of a user that can authenticate to SugarCRM
+   **User Name:** The user name of a user with the proper permissions that can authenticate to SugarCRM

    ![Enter your SugarCRM details.](./using-objects-with-sugar-crm/images/01.png)